Niacin

 What exactly is niacin?

 But what is niacin really?
-Vitamin B3 comes in two forms: nicotinic acid (vitamin B3) and nicotinamide, an amide of nicotinic acid that the body can convert into niacin.
+Vitamin B3 comes in two forms: as nicotinic acid (vitamin B3) and nicotinamide, an amide of nicotinic acid that the body can convert into niacin.
 This B vitamin can also come from the amino acid “tryptophan”, which is found in many foods.

 Niacin - Effects & tasks